How I Let Go of the Bottle Feeding Guilt

 I should not feel guilty about breaking the exclusive connection I had with her.
 While I might no longer be the only one who would feed her at any time, others who loved her now had the opportunity of sharing this connection.
 Her grandparents, siblings, my partner, all could now get to form a bond with her.
 As I saw how feeding her made my husband happy, I was sure that my decision was right.

 I don't have to feel guilty because my baby did not face any discomfort since I used the right bottle.
 Finding the right bottle did take some time, but once we did find the one, my daughter did not have to face any abdominal discomfort.
 Furthermore, I could now feed my baby whenever she felt hungry without having to wait for it.
 I acquired a lot of guidance from Dr. Brown as to which bottles and nipples were suitable for use as they mimicked the flow of milk during breastfeeding, thereby leading to the prevention of colic and spitting.
-And Dr. Brown bottle warmers are really helpful to feed my baby.

 I am not guilty since I started enjoying motherhood again.
 The burden I had begun to feel on my shoulders was now lifted away.
 I did not have to trap myself to keep my baby nourished.
 I could thrive with her too.